-The DD is the key to the date of manufacture of the lens - the date code.
+The DD is the key to the date the lens was manufactured - the production date code.
 The Canon lens date code chart is shown below.

 These dates should be viewed as approximations and should be used for your amusement as the estimates are not guaranteed correct.
 Please send any discrepancies you find.
 Note that Canon EOS DSLR camera body serial numbers, at least for 2013, do not follow this chart.
 Also please note that future dates shown in the table are predictions/expectations.

 The third digit in the serial number, C, may be a charge/batch type of number.
 Canon has been using this number to indicate lenses needing specific service-related updates such as firmware.

 The remaining digits in the serial number, SSSSSSS, are a uniquely-identifying number of the lens – likely within the production month.

 Please note that, while the overall chart is holding out nicely with the lenses we've checked (including several late-2014 models), it is a work-in-process.
 In part, the numbers might be shifted by a month or so.
-Please send us any discrepancies you find.
+Again, please send us any discrepancies you find.